vijaya22/LittleLetters/vault/All Good Things.Netflix and chill.md

 ---
 id: 66sybfakyuqt0yjem2dmany
 title: Netflix and chill
-desc: ''
+desc: ""
-updated: 1650731265807
+updated: 1654173154823
 created: 1650731032155
-status: ''
+status: ""
-due: ''
+due: ""
-priority: ''
+priority: ""
-owner: ''
+owner: ""
 ---

-So Param Singh and I started watching a series toegther - Emily in Paris.
+So [my boyfriend](https://twitter.com/iliekcomputers) and I started watching a series toegther - Emily in Paris.
 He is the Aiesha for me. :D